Angelh2m/Wyler/src/content/blog/weekend-recap/post-weekend-recap.md

 ---
-title: Weekend Recap & Walmart Grocery Review & Monday Night Dinner
+title: "Weekend Recap & Walmart Grocery Review & Monday Night Dinner"
 date: '2018-12-06T16:32:24+00:00'
-slug: weekend-recap-walmart-grocery-review-monday-night-dinner
+slug: "weekend-recap-walmart-grocery-review-monday-night-dinner"
-category: lifestyle
+category: "lifestyle"
 featuredImage: "./weekend.jpeg"
 excerpt: "Hi everyone!
 I hope you all had a great weekend.
 I sure did!
 I just love the weekends (but who doesn’t?).
 I honestly didn’t do much this weekend, though, just relaxed and worked on some web development projects.
 I was actually wanting to go to this awesome looking flea market in Canton, TX this weekend called the First Monday Trade Days ..."